UKy-GIS/uky-gis.github.io/README.md

 ## Location

 ![Lexington, Kentucky](graphics/geogyall_v1.jpg)
 Lexington is the second largest city in Kentucky and home to the University of Kentucky.
-This aerial photograph from 1971 shows central campus, the home of UK Geography.
+This [aerial photograph from 1971](https://uky-gis.github.io/history/maps/1971/) shows central campus, the home of UK Geography.

-Welcome to mapping and GIS (geographic information systems) in the [Department of Geography](https://geography.as.uky.edu/) at the University of Kentucky.
-This repository showcases opportunities and successes that students have at the University learning map making and GIS.

 ## Geography Department's 75th Anniversary